apache/zeppelin/docs/interpreter/flink.md

   <tr>
     <td>`HADOOP_CONF_DIR`</td>
     <td></td>
-    <td>location of hadoop conf, this is must be set if running in yarn mode</td>
+    <td>Location of hadoop conf, this is must be set if running in yarn mode</td>
   </tr>
   <tr>
     <td>`HIVE_CONF_DIR`</td>
     <td></td>
-    <td>location of hive conf, this is must be set if you want to connect to hive metastore</td>
+    <td>Location of hive conf, this is must be set if you want to connect to hive metastore</td>
   </tr>
   <tr>
     <td>flink.execution.mode</td>